Cellular $E_k$-algebras: Indecomposables and the bar construction

 so, as $X$ is cofibrant, by Lemma \ref{lem.symmetric-sequence-preserving} (ii) it is enough to show that the augmentation

 is a weak equivalence of cofibrant symmetric sequences.
 It is a weak equivalence by Lemma \ref{lem:CubesResolution}, and the $\fS_i$-action is free away from the basepoint by observation. \end{proof}

 In $F_{n,k}(i)_{\bullet,\ldots,\bullet}$ we have grids of hyperplanes as in the bar construction which avoid the interior of the $(n+k)$-cubes.
-If we take the quotient by $\partial F_{n,k}(i)_{\bullet,\ldots,\bullet}$, any collection of $(n+k)$-cubes with some cube lying outside $I^n \times I^k$ is identified with the base point.
-However, in the reduced $k$-fold bar construction as in Definition \ref{def:reduced-kfold-bar} and Lemma \ref{lem:reduced-kfold-bar} a collection should already be collapsed to the base point when some $(n+k)$-cube is in the outer parts of the grid.
+If we take the quotient by $\partial F_{n,k}(i)_{\bullet,\ldots,\bullet}$, any collection of $(n+k)$-cubes with some cube lying outside $I^n \times I^k$ is identified with the basepoint.
+However, in the reduced $k$-fold bar construction as in Definition \ref{def:reduced-kfold-bar} and Lemma \ref{lem:reduced-kfold-bar} a collection should already be collapsed to the basepoint when some $(n+k)$-cube is in the outer parts of the grid.
 To remedy this discrepancy, we make the following definition: